-Statement That No Solicitation/Other Public Communications Issued: Prior to this offering no solicitation for the specific acquisition has been issued as a small business, HUBZone, service-disabled veteran-owned small business set-aside, or a set-aside under the Women-Owned Small Business (WOSB) Program, and that no other public communication (such as a notice through the Governmentwide point of entry (GPE)) has been made showing the contracting agency's clear intention to set-aside the acquisition for small business, HUBZone small business, service-disabled veteran-owned small business concerns, or a set-aside under the WOSB Program.
+Statement That No Solicitation/Other Public Communications Issued: Prior to this offering no solicitation for the specific acquisition has been issued as a small business, HUBZone, servicedisabled veteran-owned small business set-aside, or a set-aside under the Women-Owned Small Business (WOSB) Program, and that no other public communication (such as a notice through the Governmentwide point of entry (GPE)) has been made showing the contracting agency's clear intention to set-aside the acquisition for small business, HUBZone small business, service-disabled veteran-owned small business concerns, or a set-aside under the WOSB Program.

-Identification of 8(a) Firm for Consideration: Joint Venture members if applicable) (Please list all Select one: The 8(a) participant, through its own efforts, marketed the requirement and reserved for the 8(a) program; or caused it to be The acquisition is a follow-on or renewal contract and the nominated 8(a) princumbent. participant is the Bonding requirements (if applicable): Identification of all known 8(a) Concerns, which have expressed interest in n this acquisition: Identification of all SBA Field Offices that have asked for the acquisition to Program: o be awarded 8(a) Special Requests: For the following special requests, please reach out directly SBA district office: 1.
-A requirement with an estimated contract value under the applicable contract as a sole source contract value over the applicable competitive threas a sole source contract mpetitive threshold to Any other information that the procuring activity deems relevant or which SBA re equests: Please direct the response to the undersigned at (email address) Contracting Officer Title Agency Enclosure (SOW/PWS)
+Identification of 8(a) Firm for Consideration:(PI Joint Venture members if applicable) ease list all Select one: The 8(a) participant, through its own efforts, marketed the requirement and caused reserved for the 8(a) program; it to be The acquisition is a follow-on or renewal contract and the nominated 8(a) participal incumbent. ant is the Bonding requirements (if applicable): Identification of all known 8(a) Concerns, which have expressed interest in this a cquisition: Identification of all SBA Field Offices that have asked for the acquisition to be aw Program: varded 8(a) Special Requests: For the following special requests, please reach out directly to the SBA district office: 1.
+A requirement with an estimated contract value under the applicable competitive. be awarded as an 8(a) competitive contract, or 2.
+A requirement with a contract value over the applicable competitive threshold to as a sole source contract Any other information that the procuring activity deems relevant or which SBA requests s: Please direct the response to the undersigned at (email address) Contracting Officer Title Agency Enclosure (SOW/PWS)